MyPureCloud/developercenter-tutorials/README.md

 * Synchronous is good - Tutorials should focus on consumption of the APIs and SDKs, not coding best practices.
 It is preferable to have synchronous code that locks the UI rather than async and multi-threaded code; multi-threaded tutorials can be hard to follow.
 * Use SDKs - Unless the tutorial is explicitly demonstrating how to do a non-SDK task, like OAuth, use the language-specific SDK to interact with the Platform API.
 * Project structure - Keep the file structure as flat as is reasonable and keep the file count as small as possible.
 Prefer to combine code into a single file when it is reasonable rather than creating a verbose project structure to follow a design pattern.
 Fewer files means less jumping around for the reader.
-* Tutorials aren't cool - Have a neat idea to showcase an API feature?
-Write an example app, not a tutorial.
+* Tutorials aren't exciting - Have a neat idea to showcase an API feature?
+Write an example app!
 Tutorials should be simple, boring, and concise.

 ## Code Style